Marinus H. van IJzendoorn

 Masters degree at the University of Amsterdam (1976; cum laude); Dr.Phil.
 (Ph.D.) at the Free University of Berlin/Max Planck Institute for Human Development and Education (West Germany) (1978; magna cum laude); Dr h.c., honorary doctorate University of Haifa (2008).

 Full professor of Child and Family Studies, Leiden University (1981-2018).
 Director of research at the Centre for Child and Family Studies (1978-2012).
 Dean of the Faculty of Social and Behavioral Sciences at Leiden University (1998-1999).
 Scientific Director Institute of Education and Child Studies (2003-2010).
-Emeritus professor of Child and Family Studies, Leiden University (May 2018 – ).
+Emeritus professor of Child and Family Studies, Leiden University (since May 2018).
+Since May 2018 Scientific Consultant of the Leiden Consortium for Individual Development (L-CID).
 Parttime Research Professor Human Development at the Erasmus University Rotterdam (2010-2023).
-Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK (2017-2020).
+Co-PI of Generation R, Erasmus Medical Center (since 2011).
+Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK (since 2017).

-More than 75 PhD students finished their dissertation with Marinus van IJzendoorn (in close cooperation with his colleagues at the former Centre of Child and Family Studies, in particular Marian Bakermans-Kranenburg, and at Erasmus University Rotterdam, with Henning Tiemeier).
+More than 75 PhD students finished their dissertation with me (in close cooperation with my colleagues at the former Centre of Child and Family Studies, in particular Marian Bakermans-Kranenburg (currently at the Vrije Universiteit Amsterdam), and at Erasmus University Rotterdam, with Henning Tiemeier).
 Nine PhD students became full professors in The Netherlands, UK, or USA, and most former PhD students went into (applied) research careers.
 Twelve PhD students are currently conducting their dissertation research.

 Member of the Committee on International Affairs of the Society for Research on Child Development (1995-2002; 2007-).